5 Justification to Use Machine Learning

 • In econometrics, graphical causal models have a hard time asserting themselves against the prevailing framework of potential outcomes.

-6.5 Further justifications for ML
+5.6 Further justifications for machine learning

-1. Many hypotheses classes in ML are universal approximators of some form; that is, they lie dense within the space of (continuous/step) functions (Hornik 1991; Lu and Lu 2020).
-While this is not a super special property, e.g., also polynomials lie dense in the space of continuous functions, it at least tells us that there is in principle a model that approximates any possible relationship well.
+1. Many hypotheses classes in machine learning are universal approximators of some form; that is, they lie dense within the space of (continuous/step) functions (Hornik 1991; Lu and Lu 2020).
+While this is not a super special property, e.g., also polynomials lie dense in the space of continuous functions, it at least expresses that there is in principle a model that approximates any possible relationship well.
 This is different compared to classical statistical models that rely on small model classes; even the best model within such a class may be overall a bad model to capture the true relationship between predictors and target.↩︎